wp-slimstat/wp-slimstat/readme.txt

 Go to Settings > SlimStat > General and set "Activate tracking" to NO.

 = Can I add/show reports on my website? =
-WP SlimStat has two ways of displaying its reports on your website.
-Including filters!
+Yes, you can.
+WP SlimStat offers two ways of displaying its reports on your website.

-*Shortcodes*
+*Via shortcodes*

 Please download and install [WP SlimStat Shortcodes](http://wordpress.org/extend/plugins/wp-slimstat-shortcodes/) to enable shortcode support in WP SlimStat.

-*Direct access*
+*Using the API*

 You will need to edit your template and add something like this where you want your metrics to appear:

-`// Load WP SlimStat VIEW, the library with all the metrics require_once(WP_PLUGIN_DIR.'/wp-slimstat/admin/view/wp-slimstat-db.php');
+`// Load WP SlimStat DB, the API library exposing all the reports require_once(WP_PLUGIN_DIR.'/wp-slimstat/admin/view/wp-slimstat-db.php');

-// Initialize the API with the following filter: show only hits by people who where using Firefox, any version wp_slimstat_db::init('browser contains Firefox');
+// Initialize the API.
+You can pass a filter in the options, i.e. show only hits by people who where using Firefox, any version wp_slimstat_db::init('browser contains Firefox');

 // Use the appropriate method to display your stats